Bachelor of Arts – Criminology

 - Knowledge of contemporary debates within criminology in regards to New Zealand society

-- the use of comparative paradigms to gain a greater understanding of criminal justice in the NZ context
+- Use of comparative paradigms to gain a greater understanding of criminal justice in the NZ context

-- the awareness of community and crime prevention programmes
+- Awareness of community and crime prevention programmes

-- to think beyond critique and engage in problem solving in order to envisage alternatives to present day criminal justice policies
+- Being able to think beyond critique and engage in problem solving in order to envisage alternatives to present day criminal justice policies

 Throughout the three years of the BA, students take core papers that provide the necessary skills in writing, research and IT capability to prepare them for academic work and their working life.

 CLSY504 Knowledge and Inquiry

 SOSC583 Social Institutions

 SOSC682 Methods of Social Research

 CRIM780 The Police and Crime Prevention